A Novel Mathematical Framework for Objective Characterization of Ideas: Empirical Exploration of Idea Embedding

 The bounded polygon for each idea set is compared against the ideal regular polygon.
 The degree of deviation is calculated as the ratio of the area of the spider plot to the area of the largest regular polygon.
 This metric is referred to here as \emph{Distribution Score (DS)}.
 The polygon provides a visual measure, and the distribution score provides a quantitative measure of how well the ideas were distributed across the clusters.
 A close match to the regular polygon would indicate a uniform distribution, while significant deviations would suggest regions where the idea generation process may have been uneven.
 The distribution score for each idea set is given in Table~\ref{tab:distribution_score}.
 It is seen that 4 out of 6 sets have a score close to 0.5, while idea set 1 has a score of 0.61 and idea set 5 has a score of 0.77, indicating that the ideas are potentially distributed uniformly in each cluster.
 In terms of cluster sparsity, it can be seen that idea sets 1, 3 and 5 are brighter, showing that the clusters are well-separated compared to idea sets 2, 4 and 6, where the clusters are close to each other.
 Thus, overall, Idea Set 5 represents a uniform exploration compared to other idea sets in terms of idea and cluster sparsity.
 Thus, exploration in idea set 5 is considered the most effective, and idea set 2 is the least effective per the above metrics.
 Thus, the answer for RQ2.1 is, \emph{Yes, the cluster-analysis of embedded ideas provides a reasonable framework for objective assessment of the effectiveness of idea exploration.}

-\subsection{6.5.
-Dispersion of Ideas in the Idea Space (RQ2.2)}
+\subsection{Dispersion of Ideas in the Idea Space (RQ2.2)}

 Here, we assess whether ideas spanned all dimensions of the idea space effectively.
 Using the measures described above, comprehensive coverage of all the dimensions of the embedding cannot be assessed as it is based on a 2D map of the original embeddings.
 To assess the dispersion of ideas, which refers to the extent to which the ideas are spanned in the higher-dimensional space, Principal Component Analysis (PCA) was adopted.
 PCA provides eigenvectors that describe the direction and relative magnitude of dominant explorations.
 An effective exploration of all dimensions of idea space would give \emph{comparable} eigenvalues of reasonably \emph{large} magnitude.
 For the assessment of the comprehensiveness of different ideation exercises, the eigenvalues were computed using PCA for each idea set and sorted in descending order.
-The results are presented in Figure~\ref{fig:eigen_10} and Figure~\ref{fig:eigen_10_diff}.
-It was observed that for all the dimensions, the idea space is explored more or less uniformly except for the first few dominant eigen directions.
-The maximum eigenvalue observed was 300, although all eigenvalues eventually saturated in the range of 30 to 50.
-Hence, the comparison of exploration below uses the first 10 eigenvalues only.